mattermost/mattermost-cloud/README.md

     }
 ]
 ```

-Check its creation progress on the first window where the API runs or run `cloud cluster list`
- to check cluster status
+The terminal window where the cloud server is running should produce logs as it creates the cluster.
+At any time you can run `cloud cluster list` to check on the status of the cluster.

 If something breaks and reprovisioning is needed, run
 ```bash